ImKirihara/RaDoTechDemo/README.md

 - Before Running Run Command sudo apt install libqt5charts5-dev inside the directory
 - If this does not work Install QtCharts in order to run the code

+### Use Cases
+- Use Cases are Located in RaDoTech Use Cases.pdf

 ### Diagrams
 - Diagrams are Located in the Diagram Folder